YandaDev/PLP-intro-to-python/README.md

 - Example: If a user inputs `10`, `5`, and `+`, your program should display `10 + 5 = 15`.

 #### Objective
-Practice creating Python programs to perform arithmetic and string, experimenting with variables and exploring data types
+Practice creating Python programs to perform arithmetic and string, experimenting with variables and exploring data types.